 a.
-The activity gives students an opportunity to practice working with the passive voice, which is often used in literary criticism to maintain objectivity.
+The activity gives students an opportunity to gain exposure to the passive voice, which is often used in literary criticism to maintain objectivity.
 Remind students that passive voice is used to emphasise the action rather than the doer of the action.
-You may also wish to remind students that present passive uses is/are and past passive uses was/were.
 As an extension activity, ask students to look for examples of passive voice in this article and others.